|

 floating water hyacinth fringing the banks,

-and huge herds of over 100 elephants cool
+and huge herds of over 100 elephants cool themselves

-themselves in shallow creeks and graze silently
+in shallow creeks and graze silently on the

-to giraffe, oribi, hartebeest, waterbuck and
+oribi, hartebeest, waterbuck and Uganda kob.

 During the boat